 Students in this course will be introduced to Computer Aided Drafting and Design (CADD), technical drawing, applied design, and problem solving.
 The skills and techniques that they learn in this course will be further utilized in other Applied Design, Skills, and Technologies (ADST) courses such as Drafting & Design 10, Electronics 10, and Woodworking 10.

-The skills and techniques learned in this course will allow students to 3D print and manufacture real life products for real life problems.
+The skills and techniques learned in this course will allow students to manufacture real life products for real life problems.
 This course is suggested for any students interested in architecture, industrial design, engineering, technology, and applied sciences.

 This course is an intermediate level ADST course.
 Students will gain skills and knowledge enabling them to select effective tools, techniques, and problem solving strategies to visually communicate their solutions to complex real world design challenges.

 Some of these tools include; 3D and 2D Computer Aided Design & Design (CADD) software such as SketchUp, Revit, Fusion360, and AutoCAD.
-Furthermore, students will learn how to physically model their ideas through, 3D printing and paper modeling.
+Furthermore, students will learn how to physically model their ideas through paper modeling.